default PATH values doesn't include /usr/local prefix

 Regarding your bug report, I agree /usr/local/bin and /usr/local/sbin should be add in this case.

-#6 Updated by Guillaume Rousse about 5 years ago
+#6 Updated by Guillaume Rousse over 5 years ago

 I disagree extending those default hardcoded values just because it makes sense for some specific case.
 Sure, it doesn't realy hurt.
 But if tomorrow someone else uses the argument "my specific distribution uses /opt prefix by default, please add it to your minimal PATH value", what should we do ?
 This kind of issues should be handled either by final user, or by a environnement-specific distribution maintainer (for instance, the port maintainer), not at software level.

-#8 Updated by Egor Morozov about 5 years ago
+#8 Updated by Egor Morozov over 5 years ago

 Actually, this is default FreeBSD environment.
 The problem FreeBSD port is outdated, my patches were approved several months ago, but still not commited.
 As it takes lots of time, probably that's simpler to include this to mainstream (as Linux also may have software installed software to /usr/local/).

-#9 Updated by Gonéri Le Bouder about 5 years ago
+#9 Updated by Gonéri Le Bouder over 5 years ago

 The /bin, /usr/bin, and /usr/local/bin directories are typically included in most users' $PATH setting (although this varies from implementation to implementation). http://en.wikipedia.org/wiki/PATH_(variable)